ARCHAEOLOGY IN OCEANIA

 OCEANIA

-Advancing Knowledge in Anthropology and PhilosophyOCEANIA, published by WILEY, is a distinguished journal that has been fostering scholarly discourse in the fields of anthropology and the history and philosophy of science since its inception in 1930.
+Navigating the Complexities of Anthropology and ScienceOCEANIA, published by WILEY, is a distinguished journal that has been fostering scholarly discourse in the fields of anthropology and the history and philosophy of science since its inception in 1930.
 With an impressive impact factor and secure positions in the Q2 quartile for both categories, OCEANIA stands out as an influential resource for researchers and professionals alike.
 Its latest Scopus rankings reflect its commitment to quality, placing it in the 76th percentile for history and philosophy of science and the 66th percentile for anthropology.
 Though it does not operate under an open access model, the journal provides robust access options for institutions and individuals to explore its rich array of peer-reviewed articles that contribute to the understanding of cultures and scientific thought across the Pacific region and beyond.
 As we advance toward its continued convergence into 2024, OCEANIA remains a pivotal platform for innovative research and academic debate, cultivating insights that are crucial for scholars and students navigating the complexities of these interconnected disciplines.

 Journal of Roman Archaeology